ellerymay/season-styles/README.md

-# Seasonal Styles
+# seasonal-styles-sm21

-A starting point for experimentation with jQuery.

-Part of the current IT121 class.
+A jQuery example